Continued from Holding on to my roots as I learn to grow new ones

 I wasn’t sure how to respond to that, I just loved the sound of her voice telling me exactly what I needed to hear in exactly the right way.

-“If anyone ever tells you that you have a learning disability again, do me a favour and just ignore them.
+“If anyone ever tells you that you have a learning disability again, do me a favor and just ignore them.
 I am friends with many of the teachers at that school and your teacher is really impressed with the progress you have made in such a short time,” she said.

 My eyes started to water when I realized that she was the first person to ever say that I was smart.
 When I was ready to go, I gave her a hug and said, “Thank you for everything you have done for me.
-If you wouldn’t have said ‘why don’t you go on Tuesday?’ and called them to let them know I was coming, I probably wouldn’t have started going to school yet.”
+If you wouldn’t have said ‘why don’t you go on Tuesday?’ and called the school to let them know I was coming, I probably wouldn’t have started going to school yet.”

 “Any time, Anna.
 From the first day I met you, I knew if I could just get you into that school that’s all it would take and the rest would be history.
 Have a wonderful birthday and call if you need anything.”